- Complete our three-year Zoology BSc, plus a final year of training in master’s-level scientific skills.

-You will study the evolution, anatomy, physiology, behavior and ecology of animals, along with how to care for and conserve them.
-You’ll gain an understanding of modern biology in all its forms from conservation management to paleoanthropology to molecular biology.
+The course covers the evolution, anatomy, physiology, behaviour and ecology of animals, along with how to care for and conserve them.
+You will gain an expert understanding of modern biology in all its forms, from conservation management to palaeoanthropology to molecular biology.

-Throughout your time at Roehampton, you’ll be supported by a welcoming and diverse community of staff and students in high-quality facilities on a beautiful parkland campus.
-You'll have access to our excellent facilities and modern laboratories, along with the opportunity to conduct field work both locally and oveseas.
+Throughout your time at Roehampton, you will be supported by a welcoming and diverse community of staff and students in high-quality facilities on a beautiful parkland campus.

 We also offer a standard 3-year BSc Zoology Degree.

-In your first year, you'll receive a thorough grounding in the evolution and biology of vertebrate and invertebrate animals, vertebrate physiology, cell and plant biology, basic biochemistry, and biometrics and data handling.
+- Explore the diversity of life on our planet, learning about the evolution and biology of vertebrate and invertebrate animals, vertebrate physiology, cell and plant biology, basic biochemistry and how to analyse and interpret your data.

 Here are some examples of the various modules we currently offer: